-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is a law enforcement agency responsible for examining violations of Federal laws within the jurisdiction of the United States Department of Justice.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) is a law enforcement agency responsible for examining violations of Federal laws within the jurisdiction of the United States Department of Justice.
 These investigations of criminal violations related to explosives, firearms, arson, and tobacco and alcohol diversion within the United States and its Territories.
 These investigations involve interviewing witnesses and suspects, surveillance, getting and carrying out search warrants, surveillance, searching for physical evidence, and making arrests.
 Securing ATF jobs as a Special Agent or Support Personnel requires aggressive planning, education, experience, and physical and psychological preparations to work in this criminal justice field.

-Rather than listing what people in ATF jobs do, perhaps a review of high profile cases where they were involved, like the 1993 Waco siege and the 1995 Oklahoma City bombing, will give you a better perspective on ATF jobs in action.
-Unlike the confrontation at Waco, fortunately no ATF agents lost their lives during the Oklahoma City bombing.
+Rather than listing what people in ATF jobs do, perhaps a review of high-profile cases where they were involved, like the 1993 Waco siege and the 1995 Oklahoma City bombing, will give you a better perspective on ATF jobs in action.
+Unlike the confrontation at Waco, fortunately, no ATF agents lost their lives during the Oklahoma City bombing.
 Reports vary, but at least four ATF Special Agents lost their lives at Waco in what began as an attempt to serve search and arrest warrants at a ranch occupied by a religious group suspected of weapons violations, among them the stockpiling of illegal weapons.
 While this article will not examine the controversies surrounding that incident, it does offer insight into the tasks performed by the ATF.

-The ATF’s involvement in the Waco siege began in May 1992 with investigating a telephone call from the Sheriff about a package of firearms, inert grenade casings, and black powder that had broken open upon delivery to the religious compound by a UPS driver.
+The ATF’s involvement in the Waco siege began in May 1992 by investigating a telephone call from the Sheriff about a package of firearms, inert grenade casings, and black powder that had broken open upon delivery to the religious compound by a UPS driver.
 Concerns over this and reports of automatic gunfire coming from the compound set the ATF in motion.
-At points along investigating this case, the ATF traced the origins of the purchases, presented affidavits raising concerns that though purchased legally, past experience demonstrated that such purchasers modified them to make illegal firearms.
+At points along investigating this case, the ATF traced the origins of the purchases and presented affidavits raising concerns that though purchased legally, past experience demonstrated that such purchasers modified them to make illegal firearms.

 Much surveillance was necessary, including sending in an undercover agent whose identity was discovered but not revealed by the leader until the siege began.
 Agents worked with the local media to attempt to avoid or at least postpone their publishing of a series of inflammatory articles about the group and its activities.
 ATF agents later testified at the trial about their involvement and observations during the siege.
-Certainly ATF Support staff not on location contributed to the investigations before and after the incident.
+Certainly, ATF Support staff not on location contributed to the investigations before and after the incident.

 They do not spend most of their time fervently profiling criminals as they race against the clock to locate and apprehend them in a tidy matter of a few days or weeks.
 As exciting as the Media portrays criminal justice jobs in profiling, neither the ATF, FBI, nor other Federal agencies have positions titled profilers.
 Their work is not based on the genius of a brilliant mind calculating complex mathematical equations or a computer wiz def at data mining.